Q2PRO is an enhanced Quake 2 client and server for Windows and Linux. Supported features include:

 too.
 Latest Q2PRO version even supports cinematics and Ogg Vorbis music.
 To

-play in single player mode, game library must support enhanced savegames.
+play in single player mode, you must use game library that supports enhanced

-Baseq2 game library that comes with Q2PRO supports enhanced savegames.
-For
+savegames.
+Baseq2 game library that comes with Q2PRO supports enhanced

-mission packs, you should use game libraries from Yamagi Q2 project.
-Map fixes
+savegames.
+For mission packs, you should use game libraries from Yamagi Q2

 from Yamagi Q2 are also supported, copy them to